 THE JOHN GARDNER PUBLIC SERVICE FELLOWSHIP

 Each spring, six graduating seniors (three from Berkeley and three from Stanford), are selected as John Gardner Public Service Fellows.
-Fellows are awarded $30,000 for a ten-month mentorship assignment with a senior figure in a government or nonprofit agency.
+Fellows are awarded upwards of $40,000 for a ten-month mentorship assignment with a senior leader in government or a nonprofit.

 More information about the Gardner Fellowship Program and how to apply can be found at the John Gardner Fellowship Program websites at UC Berkeley and Stanford.
 If you have questions, please feel free to contact the administrators at each school: